UW-Madison-DSI/ospo.wisc.edu/_pages/activities/internships.md

 <h2>Timeline and Schedule</h2>

-<p>Internship work schedules will be established in collaboration with the project mentors, with a general expected commitment of 10-15 hours/week over 20 weeks.
+<p>Internship work schedules will be established in collaboration with the project mentors, with a general expected commitment of 10-15 hours/week.
 In addition to the work schedule established with the project lead, interns will participate in a weekly group session with the OSPO for check-ins, trainings, and guest speakers.</p>

 <h2>Compensation</h2>